Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Skoða vefinn á Íslensku

 Í art education department Academy of Arts Iceland dedicate students see diverse methods for that bait arts í us og job, with emphasis á extensive societal og ideological allusions.
-The department invites up á master's degree og diploma course í pedagogy with special emphasis á arts, in addition master's degree í arts og welfare.
+The department invites up á master's degree og additionaldiploma course í pedagogy with special emphasis á arts, master's degree in singing and musical instrument teaching as well as master's and additional diploma programs í arts og welfare.

 About the programme